OSIRIS-APEX

 Mission Overview

-The OSIRIS-REx spacecraft will swing by Earth to deliver a sample from asteroid Bennu on Sept.
-24, 2023, but its time in space won't end there.
-NASA has extended the University of Arizona-led mission, which will continue on as OSIRIS-APEX, short for OSIRIS-APophis EXplorer.
-The goal is to study near-Earth asteroid Apophis for 18 months after the asteroid's close approach to Earth on April 13, 2029.
+On Sept.
+24, 2023, the OSIRIS-REx spacecraft swung by Earth to deliver a sample from the near-Earth asteroid Bennu.
+Now, the spacecraft is flying under a new name – OSIRIS-APEX, short for OSIRIS-APophis EXplorer.
+NASA extended the University of Arizona-led mission so that scientists can study the near-Earth asteroid Apophis for 18 months after the asteroid's close approach to Earth on April 13, 2029.

-Having already investigated Bennu – a carbonaceous, or carbon-rich asteroid –the spacecraft will now provide first-of-its-kind high-resolution data of a different class of near-Earth object – a stony asteroid.
-The spacecraft will make its first maneuver toward Apophis when it diverts from the Earth immediately after delivering the Bennu sample.
+Having already investigated Bennu – a carbon-rich asteroid – the spacecraft will now provide first-of-its-kind high-resolution data of a different class of near-Earth object – a stony asteroid.
+The spacecraft made its first maneuver toward Apophis when it diverted from the Earth immediately after delivering the Bennu sample.

-Following sample delivery, the current team will split.
-The OSIRIS-REx team will analyze the Bennu sample, while the OSIRIS-APEX team transitions to the new mission.
-Dani DellaGiustina, a University of Arizona planetary sciences assistant professor and OSIRIS-REx deputy principal investigator, will become principal investigator of OSIRIS-APEX.
+Following sample delivery, the original mission team split in two.
+Half of the team remained on OSIRIS-REx to analyze the Bennu sample, while the others transitioned to the OSIRIS-APEX mission.
+Dani DellaGiustina, a University of Arizona planetary sciences assistant professor and OSIRIS-REx deputy principal investigator, is now principal investigator of OSIRIS-APEX.

 News About the Mission